ibm-cloud-docs/speech-to-text/models-list.md

 # Listing information about models
 {: #models-list}

-The {{site.data.keyword.speechtotextfull}} service provides methods for listing information about all of its available models or about a specific previous- or next-generation model.
+The {{site.data.keyword.speechtotextfull}} service provides methods for listing information about all of its available models or about a specific large speech model, previous- or next-generation model.
 {: shortdesc}

 ## Model information